KSR Bengaluru–Ernakulam Junction Vande Bharat Express: Rakes

-It is the seventy-second 2nd Generation Mini Vande Bharat 2.0 Express train which was designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.
+It was the seventy-second 2nd Generation Mini Vande Bharat 2.0 Express train which was designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India initiative.

+Coach Augmentation

+Starting from August 17th 2026, this would be augmented with 08 more additional AC coaches and running with Vande Bharat 2.0 trainset, thus becoming the first Vande Bharat Express train under South Western Railway zone.
+This has been performed in order to meet the surge in passenger demand owing to the Onam festival and running on this popular route.

 Service

-The 26651/26652 KSR Bengaluru - Ernakulam Junction Vande Bharat Express currently operates 6 days a week, covering a distance of 625 km in a travel time of 08hrs 40mins with average speed of 72 km/h.
+The 26651/26652 KSR Bengaluru – Ernakulam Junction Vande Bharat Express currently operates 6 days a week, covering a distance of 625 km in a travel time of 08hrs 40mins with average speed of 72 km/h.
 The Maximum Permissible Speed (MPS) is 130 km/h.